 Think flash essays, but in person.
-Seven to eight presenters grace the stage and share their knowledge in brief, five-to-seven minute talks; it’s like PechaKucha.
+A small group of presenters grace the stage and share their passion and knowledge in brief, seven- to ten- minute talks; it’s like PechaKucha.

 You’ve got a book proposal to write.
 You’ve studied the templates.
 You’ve read the how-to’s.
 But, it still seems so…daunting, right?
 Shew, have I got good news for you!
 After a trillion hours of research, I’ve discovered some easy-to-adapt methods that will have you polishing off a kick-ass book proposal in no time.

 Do you usually have a perfect title of your short piece of CNF before you type a word of the first draft?
 Does something spot-on often jump out at you somewhere along the way?
 Once you’re done?
 Or are you nearly ready to submit, and–you got nothing?

 Titling a piece of literary work can be a lot of fun.
 But not for everyone.
 Maybe for you, it’s torture.
 Titling, though, is worth working on.
 A fabulous title can transform, enhance, elevate your work.
 And a lousy title might torpedo it.
 While editors may change your title, you still need one–and the best are compelling, intriguing, and highly integral to the piece.

 In this quick presentation, the act of creating titles will take center stage, including various techniques and tricks that reliably deliver interesting titles that grab editors’ and readers’ attention.
 Focus will also be on examples, tips, and shortcuts.